-If you are new to Randolph and in need of a blue recycling container, please call the department of health at 973.989.7050.
-If you use your own container, size and weight limitations apply—32 gallon volume and 50 lbs.
+If you are new to Randolph and in need of a blue recycling container, please call the Randolph Township Department of Health at 973.989.7050.
+If you use your own container, it must have handles and size/weight limitations apply—32 gallon volume and 50 lbs.
 Ideally, to avoid confusion with garbage containers, single stream recycling containers should be labeled “recyclables only.”
 Decals may also be obtained from the health department.
 Or, residents can join the pink cart initiative by purchasing a pink recycling container for $40.00 with a $5.00 donation going to the American Cancer Society to fight breast cancer.

-The following materials are accepted at the recycling center without restriction.
+The following materials are accepted at the recycling center.
 Asterisks (*) indicate the items which are also eligible for curbside collection.